 Neck Size & Sleep Apnea

-Seventeen inches.
-According to a study published in the European Respiratory Journal, that’s how thick you can build your neck before it starts to increase your risk of sleep apnea.
-This finding was then confirmed by a second study.
+The risk of sleep apnea starts to increase at a neck circumference of 17 inches.
+That stat comes from a study published in the European Respiratory Journal (study).
+A second study confirmed that finding (study).
 But it’s not quite that simple.
 Most people have oversized necks because they’re overweight, not because they have muscular necks.

-Dr Brandon Peters, MD, a sleep medicine specialist, wrote that sleep apnea may be due to fat in and around the neck, not simply due to having a thicker neck.
+Dr Brandon Peters, MD, a sleep medicine specialist, wrote that sleep apnea might be caused by fat in and around the neck, not simply having a thicker neck.